-Springtails – These little bugs truly are the backbone of any bioactive setup.
+These little bugs are the backbone of any bioactive setup.
 Their key is sheer numbers.
-Springtails breed readily and can quickly colonise an enclosure.
-They prefer setups that have areas of high moisture, and thrive readily in tropical setups.
-However, they can be maintained in dryer setups by utilising leaf litter, logs, water bowls and other items strategically to create damp, hidden areas.
-There really are no cons to these amazing little hexapods, unless you don’t like tiny white jumping bugs in your setup I guess.
+Springtails breed well and can colonise an enclosure fast.
+They prefer setups that have areas of high moisture, and thrive in tropical setups.
+Yet, they can get used in dryer setups by utilising leaf litter, logs, water bowls and other items to create damp, hidden areas.
+There are no cons to these amazing little hexapods, unless you don’t like tiny white jumping bugs in your setup I guess.

-Temperate Woodlice – These often come under the name of European Woodlice and actually consist of a number of different species.
+These often come under the name of European Woodlice and actually consist of many different species.
 The most common of which come from the families Armadillidium and Oniscus.
 Armadillidium are often referred to as ‘Roly Polys’ or ‘Pill bugs’ due to their defense mechanism of rolling into tight balls.
 Oniscus woodlice do not have this ability.
-Instead, they are easily identified by a large, pale skirt around the entire outside of their bodies.
+Instead, they get identified by a large, pale skirt around the entire outside of their bodies.
 Temperate Woodlice are much more tolerant of dryer conditions than their tropical counterparts, and so perfect as an addition to Bearded Dragon setups.
 They will thrive in tropical setups too.
 Temperate woodlice are also much bigger than Tropicals, with some species attaining almost an inch in length.
 As with all Woodlice, their exo skeleton is a brilliant source of calcium, so they also make great feeders.

-Tropical Grey Woodlice – Another wonderful Tropical species, these are the ideal intermediate between Temperate Woodlice and Tropical Dwarf Whites.
-They attain sizes of around 1 to 1.5cm long, have glossy grey, or sometimes orange, bodies and never stop moving.
-These are also more tolerant of dryer enclosure, provided they are given warm, moist refuges to hide in.
+Another wonderful Tropical species, these are the ideal intermediate between Temperate Woodlice and Tropical Dwarf Whites.
+They reach sizes of around 1 to 1.5cm long, have glossy grey, or sometimes orange, bodies and never stop moving.
+These are also more tolerant of dryer enclosure, provided they get given warm, moist refuges to hide in.

-The list of Custodians is far from exhaustive, with new and interesting options being thought of almost daily.
-I personally include Dubia Roaches, Suriname Roaches, Beetle Grubs and more into my setups, as they can all serve a purpose, even if it is just turning the soil over through movement.
+The list of Custodians is far from exhaustive, with new and interesting options get thought of almost daily.
+I also include Dubia Roaches, Suriname Roaches, Beetle Grubs and more into my setups, as they can all serve a purpose, even if it is just turning the soil over through movement.

 The main draw of a Bioactive setup is that they are a self maintaining eco system.
 You don’t need to clean or interfere much, meaning less stress on the animals, and more time for you to enjoy them without them becoming a chore.

-However, it is not as simple as just throwing bugs into the enclosure and hoping they keep it clean.
-It can take a few weeks, up to a few months depending on the enclosure size and environment, to have a fully self maintaining system.
+But, it is not as simple as throwing bugs into the enclosure and hoping they keep it clean.
+It can take a few weeks, up to a few months depending on the enclosure size and environment, to have a self maintaining system.

-Eventually, you will begin to notice that each bit of waste is covered in Springtails and woodlice before you can go to pick it out.
+You will begin to notice that each bit of waste gets covered in Springtails and woodlice before you can go to pick it out.
 This is a good sign your system is establishing well.

 Other good signs include;

-Strong Plant Growth – Plants can thrive in a Bioactive System as waste is broken down into nutrients for them to absorb.
+Strong Plant Growth – Plants can thrive in a Bioactive System, as waste gets broken down into nutrients for them to absorb.

 Mushroom Growth – You may notice Mushroom and other fungi developing.
 99% of the time, these are harmless white mushrooms.
 This is another part of the Nitrogen Cycle that is occurring in your enclosure, showing that beneficial bacteria are at levels where the Ammonia is being broken down in to Nitrogen based compounds.